 The soundbar has a Dolby Digital encoder and not DTS.
 It’s not a problem because DTS streams and broadcasts are sporadic.
 In a pinch, you can always set your source to output DTS in PCM.
 There are several sound modes available, including surround enhancement, dialog, and night processing.

 The remote controls the input, EQ, and sound modes.
 It’s a friendly little tool.
-The remote allows you to control the volume of the sub based upon what I am playing.
+The remote allows you to control the volume of the sub based on what I am playing.

 Want to know exactly the way to pair a subwoofer with a soundbar, check our article on how to connect subwoofer to soundbar